mehanix/arcada/README.md

 ## Demo

-The backend is currently down so you'll get errors when trying the live demo (I ran out of DigitalOcean credits).

 If you want to run the app for yourself the easiest way to to is to use the following [docker-compose setup](https://github.com/perguth/arcada-setup).
 Have fun!

 [![Demo - arcada.nicoleta.cc](https://img.shields.io/badge/Demo_available-arcada.nicoleta.cc-blue?style=for-the-badge)](https://arcada.nicoleta.cc)